dotnet/AspNetCore.Docs/docs/client-side/angular.rst

 	:linenos:
 	:emphasize-lines: 11

 One you save the file, Angular will be installed for your project, located in the Bower folder.
-You can then use `Grunt or Gulp <../grunt-gulp/grunt-gulp>`_ to copy the appropriate files into your ``wwwroot/lib`` folder, as shown:
+You can then use :doc:`Grunt or Gulp <grunt-gulp>` to copy the appropriate files into your ``wwwroot/lib`` folder, as shown:

 .. image:: angular/_static/angular-solution-explorer.png